WaleedMuslem/ADL2_Quiz/Documents/Functional_Specification.md

-## Project: DaQuiz Functional Specification
+# Project: DaQuiz Functional Specification
 ## Introduction
+- The purpose of this document is to provide a detailed description of the functional